Advice surrounding the Coronavirus (COVID-19) outbreak is changing daily, with regular updates from the Government and Public Health England.

 On this page, we will keep you up-to-date with what we’re doing to keep our residents as safe as possible.
 The content reflects the best advice we have currently.
 We will update it as necessary, particularly if there are changes to public health guidance.

-FOLLOWING THE GOVERNMENT ANNOUNCEMENT ON 10th MAY, AND THE STEPS TO EASE SOME LOCKDOWN RULES, WE HAVE MADE A NUMBER OF KEY CHANGES TO OUR SERVICES.
+FOLLOWING GOVERNMENT ANNOUNCEMENTS WHICH EASE SOME LOCKDOWN RULES, WE HAVE MADE A NUMBER OF KEY CHANGES TO OUR SERVICES.
 PLEASE READ THIS PAGE CAREFULLY.

 What it means for you as a CODE resident:

-- * The “Stay at home” message has changed to “Stay Alert“, meaning from 13th May 2020 you can start to spend more time outside.
-If you are in or around our buildings please continue to keep two metres apart and only meet one person outside of our buildings who is not from your household.
+- * Everyone is being asked to “Stay Alert“.
+If you are in or around our buildings please continue to keep 2 metres apart (or 1 metre with risk mitigations, where 2 metres is not viable) and only meet up to six people outside of our buildings who are not from your household.

 - * Business guidance means some industries are being encouraged to return to work.
 Some of our staff will be moving back into the offices but we are still trying to limit contact.
 We therefore encourage you to use other methods to contact us, whether that is by calling us on 0116 233 5678 (Leicester), 024 76 105 106 (Coventry).

-- * Our online chat service at www.codestudents.co.uk is still open 9am-10pm, Monday to Friday.
-We’ve adjusted our weekend hours, so you can now talk to us between 10am and 6pm Saturday and Sunday.
+- * Our online chat service at www.codestudents.co.uk is still open 9am-8pm, Monday to Friday and 10am and 6pm Saturday and Sunday.

-- * Hospitality and other public places may reopen but not earlier than July.
+- * Opening of hospitality and other public places has been given the green light for the 4th July but not in Leicester due to the local lockdown.
 So sadly, our gym, cafe and communal spaces won’t be opening in the near future.
+We are reviewing plans for Coventry.
 Your fob will not grant you access to these areas (apart from for the laundry in Coventry – see below).

-- * In general, leaving your home – the place you live – to stay at another home is not allowed.
-But the government has said in their Coronavirus outbreak FAQs that students are now allowed to move permanently back to their family home.
+- * In general, leaving your home – the place you live – to stay at another home is not allowed, unless you form a support bubble.
+But the government has said in their Coronavirus outbreak FAQs that students are now allowed to move permanently back to their family home or collect their belongings.

-- *We are trialling the re-opening of our parcels service.
-Starting on 13th May 2020 you will be able to collect parcels between Monday and Friday, 1pm to 3pm – but not in the same way you used to.
+- *Our parcels service is open between Monday and Friday, 1pm to 3pm – but not in the same way you used to.
 We will now be putting in place a “contactless” parcel service, which will work using a one way system and strict social distancing measures.
 There will be other guidance to tell you what to do.
 Please follow all instructions carefully.

-It is important to us that CODE staff and students remain safe, so we will be monitoring the success of this pilot.
+It is important to us that CODE staff and students remain safe, so we will be monitoring this in light of the local lockdown in Leicester.

 - * Laundry:

-The laundry at Coventry will be open slightly longer, now open between 8am-2pm, Monday-Friday for all students.
+The laundry at Coventry will be open slightly longer, now open between 9am-5.30pm, Monday-Saturday for all students.
 If you are currently a student working in the NHS and need access to the laundry outside of these times, please call 07719 314601.
 We will arrange access for you on production of a valid NHS Staff ID card.